cloudfactorydk/GDAPMigrationTool/README.md

 # Get Microsoft GDAP under control with Cloud Factory
 Latest version supports Indirect Resellers, Direct Partner and Indirect Provider.
-See build-in roles below.
+See built-in roles below.

 # Microsoft Partner Center Announcements 2023 May no. 11
 New timeline!